blueripple/blueripple-research/br-2021-VA/posts/VA1/inputs/post_intro.md

-# Eyes on the State Houses: VA edition
+# Modeling State House Races: VA edition

 It’s abundantly clear that Dems and progressives have suffered major setbacks when Republicans control statehouses.
 On the voting rights front, it’s opened the door to partisan and race-based